brooknullsh/personal-site/notes/async-javascript.md

 ```

 Here, the callback will eventually make it's way back from the Web API after a
-swift 0 second wait and land on the Task Queue.
-But, referring back to the
+swift 0 second wait and land on the TQ.
+But, referring back to the above, the
-above, the Event Loop will not read from the Task Queue until the Call Stack is
+Event Loop will not read from the TQ until the Call Stack is clear so we see the
-clear so we see the following:
+following:

 ```txt
 Foo